 Harbor Herons

 New York City, one of the world’s great metropolises known for its bustling culture and skyscrapers, is also home to a hidden wilderness: the Harbor Heron islands.
 These protected wildlife sanctuaries right in our midst provide safe nesting grounds for Great and Snowy Egrets, Black- and Yellow-crowned Night-Herons, Glossy Ibis, and Little Blue and Tricolored Herons.
-For over 35 years, NYC Bird Alliance has monitored and advocated for the protection of these birds and their nesting and foraging habitat.
+Since 1985 NYC Bird Alliance has monitored and advocated for the protection of these birds and their nesting and foraging habitat.

 The discovery of breeding wading birds in New York City jumpstarted much of NYC Bird Alliance’s early habitat conservation work: our advocacy was instrumental in the preservation of nesting islands such as the Isle of Meadows and Prall’s Island in the Arthur Kill, Shooters Island in the Kill Van Kull/Newark Bay, and South Brother Island in the Bronx.
 (Learn more about our work to protect the Harbor Heron islands.)
 We hold a continuing leadership role on the Harbor Herons Subcommittee of the New York/New Jersey Harbor Estuary Program, created by the U.S. Environmental Protection Agency to protect, conserve, and restore our estuary.